Weekly report of the Health Protection Board.

 Tip for mobile viewers: to best see the charts and tables please turn your phone view on its side.

-Many more people are now eligible for the vaccine because of their age or if they are over 16 with health conditions; and not just for occupational exposure.
-So if you are anxious about a loved one who has not been vaccinated, and you are wondering if they are eligible for the vaccine, then please do book them for the free COVID risk health check.
+If you are anxious about a loved one, then please do book them for the free COVID risk health check.
 If we find they are at moderate or significant risk, we can check if they are eligible for the vaccine and refer them directly, and we can help them access support and advice to bring down their COVID risk.

 Every small change we make can have a huge impact.